im360wayne/AI-ML-StockMarketPredictions/README.md

 Can stock price movement be predicted using historic stock market data?

 ### Data Sources
 Historical stock price data from Yahoo!
-Finance stocks including historic prices, volume, dividends and other stock metrics such as a volitility index.
+Finance stocks including historic prices, volume, dividends and other stock metrics such as a volatility index.

 ### Methodology
 The industry standard model of CRISP-DM will be used to guide the analysis.